…and the architects, designers, data scientists, and developers will think we are nuts

-The many measures in place have evolved over many many years.
-All designed to make sure we can trust conclusions while minimising (by admittedly very variable yardsticks) harm.
+The many measures expected to verify outputs, to enable trust, have evolved over many many years.
+All designed to make sure we can place confidence in conclusions while minimising (by admittedly very variable yardsticks) harm.
 Harm that places like the Alan Turing Institute are trying to better define in context of new technologies.

 Are historical controls perfect?
 Heck no. Do all parties agree with how much rigor is enough?
 Pfft.
 Has broken culture and bad practice driven detours down blindly biased alleys?
 Ohhhh yeah: for example see Caroline Criado Perez’s book Invisible Women, about the amount of historical research that failed to factor in females and Racial Bias in Pain Perception and Response (PDF) by Vani A. Mathur, Jennifer A. Richeson, Judith A. Paice, Michael Muzyka, and Joan Y. Chiao published in May 2014 in the Journal of Pain.
 But a reasonably well regulated tail of prescribed practice is in place to try and make outputs as fair, accurate, and transparent as possible, and bodies are mostly there to support a challenge where it’s not.

 However, for the purpose of this post, I’m most focused outside the lab.
 I’m interested in the work that starts after the academic papers are published: the proofs of commercial and public sector concept, the early adopter implementations, the first rollouts at scale and all the hidden and hugely time consuming steps to obtain, clean and label data for machines:

 By Tristan Greene, 12th June 2019, for The Next Web